A Legal Separation for a Woman: Pros and Cons

 While there are benefits to separation, there are also concerns involved.
 One consideration is the strife that comes with a legal separation.
 If you choose a legal separation, you will still go through all the negotiation, mediation, and considerations of a divorce on the issues of alimony, custody, and property division.
 This process can be mentally, legally, and financially draining if you and your spouse cannot agree on these central issues.
 The legal separation process can be just as taxing and complex as a divorce without the finality that divorce brings.

 While there are financial benefits to a legal separation, there are also financial concerns with this agreement.
-One significant consideration is the ongoing financial connection you have with your spouse.
-For example, joint bank accounts generally continue to be held in a joint name for separation.
-These accounts might be more susceptible to one spouse’s overuse of the account.
+One significant consideration is the use of joint bank accounts.
+Because joint accounts generally continue to be held in a joint name for separation, they might be more susceptible to one spouse’s overuse of the account.
 This means that one spouse might use more than their fair share of this account if they are planning to file for a divorce in the future.

 One final consideration is your inability to remarry with a legal separation.
 While remarrying might not be at the forefront of your mind as you contemplate your current separation, you might consider marriage again in the future.
 Also, your spouse may well change his mind about the separation, or meet someone down the road who really wants him to be divorced.
 This will bring you back to converting the legal separation document into a divorce document.
 It is not possible under a legal separation to remarry.

-A legal separation can be just as time-consuming and financially straining as a divorce without the closure and legal finality of a divorce.
+A legal separation can be just as time-consuming and financially straining as a divorce without the same legal finality.

 The Emotional Pros to a Legal Separation